liquidiqq/iconkit/README.md

   }
 ```

-To disable global sizing, set `$defaultSizes` store to `false`, however, you will have to manually set the size for each icon which is not recommended as it can lead to inconsisent styling, mainly for `mini` sizes:
+To disable global sizing for all icons, set `$defaultSizes` store to `false`, however, you will have to manually set the size for each icon which is not recommended as it can lead to inconsisent styling, but the option is there if you need it:

 > **Warning**
 > Not advised, instead, define your own classes for $regularSize and $miniSize.